 Search Query Reports (SQRs) – you either love them or hate them.
+Nonetheless, they are an extremely important component of a PPC campaign.
 While you probably pull these semi-regularly (or maybe you don’t do them at all), are you getting the most out of them?
 With a little bit of work on the front end, you can save time by automating these reports.
 Once you get it all set up, simply check in on the Google Sheets workbook every month (or whatever schedule you like to run your SQRs on).

 Automation Set Up

 Setting up this script allows us to segment search queries into “N-Grams”, which is a fancy way of saying “common phrases.”
 Once you get it up and running with a few tweaks to the code, you’ll get two sheets for each N-Gram, an account-level report and a campaign level report.

 N-Gram refers to the number of words in the phrase.
 You’ll also get a word count analysis sheet which shows you performance by query length.

 From Supermetrics, we want to pull in an aggregate view of the queries, along with a more detailed report that also pulls in campaign and ad group.

 *Note: If you don’t have a paid version of Supermetrics, you can either paste the data in manually or use the free version to pull SQR data from Google Analytics.

 Setting Up The Report

 From the Supermetrics report, we’ll use query functions to pull the following: